 - Demonstrate the ability to effectively work in a team.

 The certificate is composed of four courses

-Approval from the Program Director or Department Head before registering for any graduate Computer Science (CSCI) courses.
+Registration Requirement: All admitted students must have approval from the Program Director or Department Head before registering for any courses in the Computer Science curriculum.

 For more information about the program or admission requirements, contact Dr. Michael P. Verdicchio, Graduate Program Director (phone: 843-953-5039, e-mail: firstname.lastname@example.org)